F1 Enthusiast | Michael Schumacher Fan | Grown to Respect Ayrton Senna | Discovering Past Masters in F1 | Amazed by F1 Cars!

 Noticed Michael swerving at the start?
 And yet he could not box Mika.
 The fortunes for McLarens and their hopes remained afloat even after the first pitstop.
 Mika was ahead, and a possibility of Michael catching up on the track or during pitstop appeared remote.

 While Mika pitted for the second stop, Michael stayed out and put some good laps.
-There were still hardly any chances but for Mika’s momentary challenge with the backmarkers.
+Michael coming out in front was still unlikely but for Mika’s momentary challenge with the backmarkers.
 Mika’s precious seconds lost were adding to Ferrari’s ability to get Michael ahead, and that’s precisely what happened.
 Michael not only came ahead of Mika after the second stop, but there was a reasonable distance between the two cars.

 From thereon, Mika kept pushing Michael right up to the last lap’s last turn for the chequered flag.
 Michael passed the chequered flag first, taking home his win, his eighth win of the season, his forty-third career victory, and most importantly, the 2000 F1 drivers’ title.
 Phenomenal would have been an understatement!